Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Characterization of signalling in the affects framework

 Therefore, together with the aforementioned examples this theorem demonstrates that in contrast to clustering, irreducibility applies to both faithful and fine-tuned models.
 While we show that all other statements do, we will see in \cref{sec:affects-conditional} that this theorem does not fully generalize to the case of conditional affects relations (which include the additional argument $W$).
 There, we prove the generalization under an additional assumption (that $X$ is not a cause of $W$ in the underlying model) and conjecture that the full generalization holds.

-The connection between clustering and fine-tuning established above allow us to differentiate between three independent types of fine-tuning.
+The connection between clustering and fine-tuning established above allows us to differentiate between multiple independent types of fine-tuning.
 For instance, we will demonstrate a distinction between \textit{observational} fine-tuning, as indicated by Clus$_2$, and \textit{interventional} fine-tuning, as indicated by Clus$_1$ and Clus$_3$, which could potentially be relevant to characterize information processing tasks.

 If it is necessary to intervene on multiple nodes to demonstrate the presence of signalling, we encounter \textit{interventional} fine-tuning, as encoded by Clus$_1$ or Clus$_3$.
 In \cref{sec:clus-prop} we show that we can determine the presence of interventional fine-tuning entirely by the presence of affects relations with Clus$_3$.